winitzki/scall/tutorial/programming_dhall.md

 Covariance of `F x` with respect to a type parameter `x` means that, for any two types `x` and `y`, we can compute a function of type `F x → F y` given a function of type `x → y`.

 Similarly, covariance of `Exists` and `Forall` with respect to the type constructor parameter `P` means that, for any two type constructors `P` and `Q`, we can compute functions of types `Exists P → Exists Q` and `Forall P → Forall Q` given a mapping from `P` to `Q`.
 Because `P` and `Q` are type constructors, to "map `P` into `Q`" means to provide a function of type `∀(a : Type) → P a → Q a`.
-Let us implement the corresponding mappings:
+Let us implement the corresponding transformations:
 ```dhall
 let mapExists
   : ∀(P : Type → Type) → ∀(Q : Type → Type) → (∀(a : Type) → P a → Q a) → Exists P → Exists Q